Belladear4029/project-1-wdi/README.md

 It was a challenge to keep the website running smoothly when there were so many balls being generated and calculations going on at the same time.
 I resolved this by having clean code and removing any elements that weren't on the page at any given time.

 Initially I did one player then attempted two player.
-In hind sight I would have started with the intent to do two player.
+In hind sight I would have started with the intention of doing two player.
 This would have meant my HTML structure and variable names would have been better and more clear.
 However I now feel I will be better at planning my projects in the future as I have more of an idea how to structure and order my elements and functions.

 #### Further Additions
 If I were to add further aspects to the game I would make 2 player available in mobile mode, as well as create more levels with different music.
 I would also set up a high score function where a record of previous high scores are stored and can be seen for new players to beat.